srashee/DockerCmake/README.md

-# Select based Socket Server with Docker
+# Docker CMake Build System Test repository

-This project is going to be me creating a TCP server that accepts client connections using the select call for synchnorous multiplexing I/O. It's going to reside within a docker container accessing only the loopback address unless specified otherwise.
-It's eventual goal is to establish a connection with my beaglebone over IP.
+This project is used to test the Cmake build system along with docker.

-This project is to better use/learn CMake / Docker / and create a functional server if I ever need it.
+I'm using a select server for these tests

 ## Getting Started

 Additional information on usage will be added later.